OpenST/ost-wallet-sdk-react-native/README.md

 ```

 # SDK WorkFlow Callbacks

-Implement the `OstWalletWorkFlowCallback` class before calling any of the above WorkFlows.
+Implement the `OstWalletWorkFlowCallback` class before calling any of the above workflows.

 ```javascript
 import { OstWalletWorkFlowCallback } from '@ostdotcom/ost-wallet-sdk-react-native';